Adorable Bunny Drawstring Bag With video instructions

 - marker or chalk pen

 - 2 x 18″ ribbon

 - safety pin

 - To make the main bag, place outer fabric pieces right side together (RST)

 - Mark 2″ down from top corner, on the long edge of both sides of the outer pieces.

-- Place a pin where you marked then pin the fabrics all around, between those 2 pins (sides and bottom).
+- Place a pin where you made the mark then pin the fabrics all around the rectangle pieces, between those 2 pins (sides and bottom).

 - Repeat these steps for the bag pieces for the lining but leave a gap in the bottom to turn the bag right side out (RSO) later on.

 - Box the corners if you wish or just leave the corners flat.
 I did both.
 If you decide to box the corners, follow the method here or here.

 - Fold the flaps and place the outer bag and lining “face to face”.

 - Match the top flaps RST, pinning at the sides.